TheDiscoveryBoys/PRs4Dummies/readme.md

 - **Medium Scale** (100-500 PRs): Increase `--max-workers` to 5
 - **Large Scale** (500+ PRs): Use `--api-method graphql` with `--batch-size 25`
 - **Very Large Scale** (1000+ PRs): Consider running multiple instances with different date ranges

-## 📝 Logging

-The enhanced scraper provides comprehensive logging:
-- **File**: `scraper_enhanced.log`
-- **Console**: Real-time progress updates
-- **Levels**: INFO, WARNING, ERROR with timestamps
-- **Progress**: Percentage complete, rate, and ETA

-## 📄 License

-This enhanced scraper maintains the same license as the original scraper.

-## 🆘 Support

-For issues or questions:
-1. Check the troubleshooting section above
-2. Review the logs in `scraper_enhanced.log`
-3. Verify your GitHub token permissions
-4. Test with a small number of PRs first

 ---